yazon/flexllama/README.md

 - `rope-scale`: RoPE scaling factor (e.g., 2)
 - `yarn-orig-ctx`: Original context size for YaRN scaling
 - `pooling`: Pooling method for embeddings (e.g., "cls")
+- `args`: Additional custom arguments to pass directly to llama-server for this specific model (string, e.g., "--custom-flag --param value").
+These are applied after all other model parameters and before runner `extra_args`.

 ## Testing